o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Options](core-systems/shaders/azsl-reference/shader-options.md), [Shader Variant](core-systems/shaders/shader-variant.md)*

 Shader variant asset
 : The shader variant asset contains the actual bytecode for a compiled shader that is stored in the engine's cache for use at runtime.
-It is stored in a file with the `.azshadervariant` extension.
+The shader variant asset is stored in a file with the `.azshadervariant` extension.
 There must be one shader variant asset for each `.shader` file to hold the root shader variant.
 Numerous shader variant assets can be generated from a `.shadervariantlist` file.

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Variant](core-systems/shaders/shader-variant.md), [Shader Build Pipeline](core-systems/shaders/shader-build-pipeline.md)*